-Imagine that it is December 2035 – about 15 years from now – and you are taking an international flight in order to be at home with family for the holidays.
+Imagine that it is 2035, and you are flying home to be with family for the holidays.
 Airports and planes have not changed much since your childhood: Your flight is late as usual.
 But the Airbus jet at your gate is different.
 It is a giant V-shaped blended-wing aircraft, vaguely reminiscent of a boomerang.
 The taper of the wings is so gentle that one cannot really say where the fuselage ends and the wings begin.
 The plane is a big lifting body, with room for you and 200 fellow passengers.

 One other important thing you notice before you board: The plane is venting vapor, a lot of it, even on a crisp morning.
 That, you know, is because the plane is fueled by liquid hydrogen, cooled to -253 degrees C, which boils off despite the plane’s extensive insulation.
 This is part of the vision Airbus, the French-based aviation giant, presents as part of its effort against global climate change.